CSMMLab/KiT-RT/doc/physics.rst

 Modal discretizations
 **************************
-Modal discretizations of \eqref{eq:BoltzmannCSDTrafo} can be interpreted as a closure problem~\cite{Levermore,Levermore1996MomentCH}.
+Modal discretizations of \eqref{eq:BoltzmannCSDTrafo} can be interpreted as a closure problem [Levermore1996Moment]_ , [Levermore1996Entropy]_.
 To present the derivation of different closures, we first formulate the moment equations which are not closed.
 Second, we close these equations with the $P_N$ closure and third, we derive the $M_N$ closure.

 Moment equations
 +++++++++++++++++++++++++